-The hospice must have sufficient space, facilities, and supplies to ensure effective record keeping.
+The hospice provider must have sufficient space, facilities and supplies to ensure effective record keeping.

-A hospice must maintain and retain the business and professional records sufficient to document fully and accurately the nature, scope, and details of the health care provided.
-The hospice must provide reports and keep records as the Department of Health and Hospitals (DHH) determines necessary to administer the program.
-Failure to comply may result in one or more of the following: recoupment, sanction, loss of enrollment, or referral to Surveillance and Utilization Review Systems.
+A hospice provider must maintain and retain the business and professional records sufficient to document fully and accurately the nature, scope and details of the health care provided.
+The hospice provider must provide reports and keep records as the Louisiana Department of Health (LDH) determines necessary to administer the program.
+Failure to comply may result in one or more of the following: